Andhika-Suryanto/2D-GPC-1BitPong-Project/README.md

    ├── ...
    ├── Assets                         #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
       ├── ...
-      ├── 3rdParty                   # In this folder, there are several packages that you must add via Unity Package Manager ├── Scenes                     # In this folder, there are scenes.
+      ├── 3rdParty                   # In this folder, there are several packages that you must add via link ├── Scenes                     # In this folder, there are scenes.
 You can open these scenes to play the game via Unity ├── ....
    ├── ...